A dozen students and two adults were hospitalized after their school bus overturned on the highway, the Duluth News Tribune reports.

 The district in which the incident happened sent another school bus to bring the 10 uninjured students to a local school to wait for their parents.

-The Minnesota State Patrol said that alcohol was not a factor in the crash, but that their investigation is continuing.
+The Minnesota State Patrol said that alcohol was not a factor in the crash, but its investigation is continuing.

 - Miraculously Nobody Killed in Latest N.J.
 School Bus Crash

 - Parents Queue Up to Drive Children in Response to Combined Bus Routes

 - Pay Hike Helps South Carolina School District Avoid Bus Driver Shortage

 - NTSB Names Landsberg as Next Vice Chair